nbrosson/pyspark-starter/README.md

 4. Download the data on Kaggle (https://www.kaggle.com/c/ieee-fraud-detection/data#).

-5. Create a file config.ini in the config folder (see the template for the structure)
+5. Create a file config.ini in the config folder (**see config/template.config.ini for the structure**)
     - DATA_PATH: path of the folder where the input data will be
     - OUTPUT_DATA_PATH: path of the folder where the output data will be
     - IDENTITY_DATA: name of identity data (default is test_identity.csv)